St Mary's Church, Ilford

-St Mary's Church, Ilford or St Mary's Church, Great Ilford is a Church of England parish church in Ilford in the London Borough of Redbridge.
+St Mary's Church, Ilford or St Mary's Church, Great Ilford is a Church of England parish church in Ilford, located in the London Borough of Redbridge.

+History

 A new ecclesiastical parish for Great Ilford was split off from that of Barking in 1830 and its church building completed the following year.
 The church's principal benefactor was Robert Westley Hall-Dare, M.P.
 His daughter, Mary Hall-Dare (d.
-April 1908), laid the foundation stone and the church was opened on June 9th, 1831 by Charles James Blomfield, Bishop of London, “and the day was spent in general festivity from the highest to the lowest classes”.
+April 1908), laid the foundation stone and the church was opened on June 9, 1831, by Charles James Blomfield, Bishop of London, “and the day was spent in general festivity from the highest to the lowest classes”.
 Its first vicar was appointed in 1837 - its advowson was initially vested in All Souls College, Oxford.
 A tower was added in 1866 and a chancel, lady chapel and vestries in 1920.
 St Clement's Church was completed as a chapel of ease for it in 1896, before becoming the parish's main church in 1902.